 There are many ways to sweeten drinks.
 Sugar is a staple, of course, and countless liqueurs and cordials are also at your disposal.
 But even basic sugar isn’t quite as basic as it seems.
 White granulated sugar is joined by other varieties, including turbinado and demerara, and then you have simple syrup, a combination of sugar and water than blends seamlessly into drinks.

-Mint Simple Syrup is just as easy to make and use as regular simple syrup, and the portions can be modified to produce any volume you desire.
-If you’re making syrup for a party, or you want to keep a batch in your fridge to pull out on a whim, multiply each component by the number of servings you want to make.
+Mint Simple Syrup is as easy to make and use as regular simple syrup, and the portions can be modified to produce any volume you desire.
+If you’re making syrup for a party, or you want to keep a batch in your fridge to use on a whim, multiply each component by the number of servings you want to make.

-Combine the sugar and mint leaves in a bowl.
+Combine the sugar and mint leaves in a heatproof bowl.

-Add 1/2 cup boiling water and stir until sugar is dissolved.
+Add the boiling water and stir until the sugar is dissolved.

 Steep the mint leaves for 15 minutes.